dgodfrey206/TwitterFollowers/README.md

 	pip3 install pandas pyyaml requests

+## `config.yaml`

+You have the option of saving the files as a CSV or a regular text file.

 ## Getting Started

 You will need a Twitter API Bearer token to send to the `config.yaml` file.
 Go to ![](https://developer.twitter.com) and sign up using your existing Twitter account.
 After verifying your account and following the steps you'll find your API key, API secret, and Bearer token.